yacineLaribi/phoenix-ctf/README.md

 There are 3 flags hidden throughout this web app.

-- The first flag is hidden on every page
+- The first flag is obvious .
-- The second flag is revealed if you create a post with over 10,000 points
+- The second flag is revealed when you do some specific thigs .
-- The third flag is the password of one of the users
+- The third flag is the password of one of the users .

+/_Note_/
+I can't post the details with you , because this CTF isn't published yet , when they complete it in the competition , i will post the details with you and a WRITEUP.md to explain how to solve it !

 /_How to run_/